-No bodywork is allowed inside a volume formed by the reference plane, two longitudinal planes which run normal to the reference plane and 250mm parallel to the car centre line either side and two planes which run normal to the reference plane and parallel to and 330mm and 1000mm forward of the front wheel centre line, except for the following components:

-- homologated frontal impact absorbing structure, - homologated front wing hangers, - homologated front wing hanger covers, - homologated front wing main plane (as per homologation drawing).

-Spacers or shims between the front wing hangers and the front wing main plane or the frontal impact absorbing structure are allowed for the sole purpose to bring the front wing main plane to its legal position.
+- 3.9.7 No bodywork is allowed inside a volume formed by the reference plane, two longitudinal planes which run normal to the reference plane and 250mm parallel to the car centre line either side and two planes which run normal to the reference plane and parallel to and 330mm and 1000mm forward of the front wheel centre line, except for the following components : - a) Homologated frontal impact absorbing structure. - b) Homologated front wing hangers. - c) Homologated front wing hanger covers. - d) Homologated front wing main plane (as per homologation drawing). - 3.9.8 Spacers or shims between the front wing hangers and the front wing main plane or the frontal impact absorbing structure are allowed for the sole purpose to bring the front wing main plane to its legal position.

-3.8 Height in front of the rear wheels:
+3.10 Height in front of the rear wheels :

-With the exception of engine airboxes, intake manifold shrouds joining directly the engine airbox with the bodywork and rear view mirrors (including their supports), no part of the bodywork lying 280mm forward of the rear wheel centre line and more than 550mm above the reference plane may project more than 310mm each side of the car centre line.

-Except for the engine airbox and the associated intake manifold shroud, any vertical to the reference plane cross section of the bodywork which is taken normal to the car centre line within a volume defined by a plane vertical to the reference plane and normal to the car centre line and 330mm forward of the rear wheel centre line, a plane vertical to the reference plane and normal to the car centre line and 650 mm forward of the rear edge of the cockpit entry template as described in Drawing 1, a plane vertical to the reference plane and 650 mm parallel to the car centre line, a plane vertical to the reference plane and 650 mm parallel to the car centre line, a plane vertical to the reference plane and 650 mm parallel to the car centre line, a plane 100 mm above the reference plane and a plane 550 mm above the reference plane must form one continuous line on its external surface with a radius of no less than 75mm.
+- 3.10.1 With the exception of engine airboxes, intake manifold shrouds joining directly the engine airbox with the bodywork and rear view mirrors (including their supports), no part of the bodywork lying 280mm forward of the rear wheel centre line and more than 550mm above the reference plane may project more than 310mm each side of the car centre line. - 3.10.2 With the exception of engine airbox and the associated intake manifold shroud, any vertical to the reference plane cross section of the bodywork which is taken normal to the car centre line within a volume defined by a plane vertical to the reference plane and normal to the car centre line and 330mm forward of the rear wheel centre line, a plane vertical to the reference plane and normal to the car centre line and 650mm forward of the rear edge of the cockpit entry template as described in Drawing 1.1, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane the reference plane and a plane 550mm above the reference plane must form one continuous line on its external surface with a radius of no less than 75mm.
 Within the described volumes devices in order to keep the floor in the correct position are permitted as long as the cross section of these devices is circular or rectangular.

-The surfaces lying within this volume, which are situated more than 335 mm forward of the rear wheel centre line, must not contain any apertures (other than those permitted by Article 3.8.1) or contain any vertical surfaces which lie normal to the car centre line.
+The surfaces lying within this volume, which are situated more than 335mm forward of the rear wheel centre line, must not contain any apertures (other than those permitted by Article 3.8.1) or contain any vertical surfaces which lie normal to the car centre line.